Formation of Germany Limited Liability Entrepreneurial Company - Mini-GmbH (Unternehmergesellschaft UG)

 There is a minimum of one shareholder in a GmbH company.
-The shareholder(s) may be of any nationality and may or may not be a corporate entity.
-Shareholder names are filed on the public register, however anonymity can be safeguarded by using nominees.
+The shareholder(s) may be of any nationality and may or may not be corporate entities.
+Shareholder names are filed in the public register, however anonymity can be safeguarded by using nominees.
 A notarized agreement must be drawn up between shareholders.

 All GmbH companies must have their statutory registered office in Germany.
 The administrative registered office however may be located outside Germany (at least in another EU country or the US; in other countries this may depend on their respective corporate laws).

-There is no requirement for GmbH company to have a company secretary.
+There is no requirement for a GmbH company to have a company secretary.

 TRADE LICENCES AND REPRESENTATION